Last Update: March 2018

 - (I own this recorder and have been very happy with its tiny size, great battery life, and remarkable preamps that sound better than many larger recorders.)

 - A good value for micro budgets.
-Zoom recorders are popular because they’re cheap, not because they sound good.
-The H1 continues this trend.
+Zoom recorders are popular because they’re cheap, not necessarily because they sound good.
+The H1n is the 2018 update to the previous H1.
+There are many user-interface improvements but the preamp noise is untested.

-- Quite hissy compared to the Roland listed above (A-weighted EIN: -112 dBu) and has some funky steps in the level control as reported here.
+- Probably Quite hissy compared to the Roland listed above (It’s predecessor had A-weighted EIN: -112 dBu)

 - Better built-in mics than the Roland above, but not recommended for quiet sources due to preamp noise.